deveshm/connormcgarr.github.io/_posts/2018-05-06-Admin-Express-0day.md

 You can go to seh.txt choose any of the memory locations that will work.
 You will find out shortly that we have some bad characters, and some of them may not work.
 There are a few in there that have no null bytes __AND__ adhere to the character schema.
 We will get to finding all of the bad characters in a second, just keep [Trying Harder](https://www.offensive-security.com/when-things-get-tough/) The address I chose was: `0x10014C42`.

 Before updating the PoC, let's add a jump!
 The typical thing to do in a SEH exploit would be to do a short jump into the second buffer, where presumably our shellcode is.
+Remember to restart Immunity, and press play.
 Here is the updated PoC:
 ```console
 root@kali:~/ADMIN_EXPRESS/POC# cat poc.py
 # Proof of Concept - Admin Express v1.2.5.485 Exploit